Korea Passing

-Korea Passing is a neologism for the phenomenon of South Korea being alienated from the international community in the course of discussions on North Korea in 2017.
+Korea Passing is a neologism coined in 2017 by Yoo Seung-min, the then Bareun Party presidential candidate, to describe the phenomenon of South Korea being by-passed or "given the cold shoulder" by the international community in their discussions on North Korea.

-Origin and use
+Origin and meaning

-In 2017, Yoo Seung-min, the Bareun Party presidential candidate, used the phrase 'Korea passing' to argue that Korea is isolated in its diplomatic relations with global society.
-The term derives from a 1998 incident when Bill Clinton visited only China without visiting Japan, which the Japanese media called a 'Japan passing', signifying "Japan's alienation from global society."
-In early 2017, 'Korea passing' emerged as a diplomatic buzzword in relation to the situation facing South Korea.
+The notion of a country being "passed" in global diplomatic negotiations that affect it originally derives from a 1998 incident when Bill Clinton visited China without visiting Japan, which the Japanese media called a "Japan passing", signifying Japan's isolation in its diplomatic relations with global society.
+"Korea passing" then emerged as a diplomatic buzzword in relation to similar situations facing South Korea in international discussions regarding North Korea.

-In this context a 'passing' is a mistranslation into Japanese (and later Korean) which carries the same meaning as the English expression "to receive a cold-shoulder".
-However, major U.S. media outlets, including the Wall Street Journal, The Washington Post and Fox News, have used the phrase 'Korea passing' in reference to the situation in South Korea.
+In this context, a "passing" is a mistranslation which carries the same meaning as the English expression "to receive a cold-shoulder".
+However, major U.S. media outlets, including the Wall Street Journal, The Washington Post and Fox News, have continued to use the phrase "Korea passing" in reference to situations where South Korea is bypassed in negotiations.